ALL

 • To help with soreness and swelling, put a cool, wet cloth over the area where you had the needle.

-What vaccines protect against rabies?
+What vaccine protect against rabies?

+The rabies vaccine protects against the rabies virus.
 For long-term protection, you need to be immunized with rabies vaccine.

 RIG can interfere with live vaccines.
 You need to wait at least 4 months after having RIG before you can have a live vaccine.
 Before you get a live vaccine, tell your healthcare provider if you had RIG in the last 4 months.